USS Shangri-La: Fate

 One of Shangri-Las four propellers is on display outside Meding's Seafood in Milford, Delaware.

-On 6 September 2017, USS Shangri-Las bell was placed on display at Jacksonville University NROTC Building as a permanent loan.
+On 6 September 2017, USS Shangri-Las bell was placed on display at the Jacksonville University NROTC Building as a permanent loan.
 The bell was found by a farmer in his field at Hudson, Florida, in June 2017.
-He notified the USS Shangri La Reunion Group, who repaired and restored the bell before loaning it to the NROTC unit.
+He notified the USS Shangri La Reunion Group, who repaired and restored the bell before lending it to the NROTC unit.

 Awards

 Shangri-La earned two battle stars for World War II service and three battle stars for service in the Vietnam War.